dm2173/fetch_takehome/README.md

 * Is there a maximum amount of points a user can earn in a transaction?
 As we can see in the attached graph, there are some pretty high outliers, earning nearly 100x what the bulk of orders earned.
 If there isn't we should likely include one, or have some way of stratifying rewards
 * Lastly, for nearly half of all receipts, Total Spend, Purchased Item Count, and Points Earned are missing.
 As we are a rewards company, this is fairly essential data if we want to be even marginally insightful with our customers.
 I think we need to pull the @appteam in here to better understand where the gap is.

-Feel free to respond in the thread below, but this is all highly concerning
+Feel free to respond in the thread below, but this is all highly concerning, and may need to be addressed with a few cross team syncs.

 ![plot](./output.png)